MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/includes/upgrade-to-sm-2022.md

 ### Database impacts

-With System Center 2022 - Service Manager, you have the option to install Operations Manager and Configuration Manager data marts.
+With System Center 2022 - Service Manager, you've the option to install Operations Manager and Configuration Manager data marts.
 Selecting this option will result in additional space requirements on the hard disk drive for the two databases, as well as associated file groups and log files.

 ### Back up Service Manager before you upgrade

 Before you start any upgrade, we recommend that you back up your Service Manager and data warehouse databases and the encryption key.
-If you have already backed up your databases and encryption key, you can continue to run the upgrade.
+If you've already backed up your databases and encryption key, you can continue to run the upgrade.
 Otherwise, review the backup procedures in the [Disaster Recovery Guide for System Center - Service Manager](../scsm/disaster-recovery.md) before you continue the upgrade.

 ### Register the Service Manager data warehouse

-If you have installed a data warehouse management server in your environment, as part of the upgrade process, you must be able to view the status of the data warehouse jobs.
-You cannot perform this task if you have not registered with the Service Manager data warehouse.
-If the **Data Warehouse** button is not visible in the Service Manager console, complete the procedure in "Registering with the Service Manager Data Warehouse to Enable Reporting" in the [Deployment Guide for System Center - Service Manager](../scsm/deploy-sm.md).
+If you've installed a data warehouse management server in your environment, as part of the upgrade process, you must be able to view the status of the data warehouse jobs.
+You can't perform this task if you've not registered with the Service Manager data warehouse.
+If the **Data Warehouse** button isn't visible in the Service Manager console, complete the procedure in "Registering with the Service Manager Data Warehouse to Enable Reporting" in the [Deployment Guide for System Center - Service Manager](../scsm/deploy-sm.md).

 ### Encryption keys

-When you have finished running Setup to either install or upgrade to System Center 2022 - Service Manager, you are prompted to open the Encryption Backup or Restore Wizard.
-If you have previously backed up the encryption keys, no additional action is required.
+When you've finished running Setup to either install or upgrade to System Center 2022 - Service Manager, you are prompted to open the Encryption Backup or Restore Wizard.
+If you've previously backed up the encryption keys, no additional action is required.
 If you never backed up the encryption keys, use the Encryption Key Backup or Restore Wizard to back up the encryption keys on the Service Manager management servers.